openstack-archive/deb-python-trollius/doc/index.rst

 Other differences
 -----------------

+* The name of the Trollius module is "trollius", whereas Tulip module is called "asyncio", as the asyncio builtin in Python 3.4 standard library.
 * On Python 2.7, ``asyncio.SSLContext`` has less features than the ``ssl.SSLContext`` of Python 3.3: no options, verify_mode cannot be modified (fixed to ``CERT_NONE``), no set_default_verify_paths() method, no SNI, etc.